Xilinx/AI-Engine-Test-Harness/docs/src/hw_features.rst

 Performance Counter
 -------------------

 Each channel has its own built-in performance counter which starts counting cycles once the channel starts to send/receive data.
-It will stop counting once all sending/receiving are finished.
+It will stop counting until all sending/receiving are finished.
 The counter keeps counting even when the channel is stalled by the AIE graph.
 The performance counter helps to profile the real throughput of the AI Engine application.

 DMA Channel Operating Sequences
 -------------------------------

-* **Repetition Testing Mode**
+* **Performance Testing Mode**

 Tx Channels sending data to the AI Engine work as follows:

 1. Each channel loads a user-defined quantity of data from DDR and stores it in its own local URAM buffer.
 The functional testing mode is an exception, all data are not preloaded to URAM but stored in DDR.
 2. After all data has been stored in the URAM buffer, each channel starts a countdown based on its 'delay' parameter.
 This allows Tx channels to start sending data to the AIE at different starting time points.
 3. Once the countdown reaches 0, each channel loads data from the URAM buffer and sends it to AIE.
-Each channel can repeat this step based on an user-specified number of replays to ensure both result correctness and performance, or in performance testing mode (only supported on VCK190), random sequence will be concatenate to the data that is preloaded to the URAM to supplement the data sequence to the length that is required by the user.
+Each channel can repeat this step based on an user-specified number of replays to ensure both result correctness and performance, or in another way which is only supported on VCK190, random sequence can be concatenated to the data that is preloaded to the URAM to supplement the data sequence to the length that is required by the user.
 4. Each channel reports the latency (cycle count) between the time it starts to send the first data and it starts to send the last data to the AIE.
 In functional testing mode (only supported on VCK190), no latency will be reported as performance is not taken into consideration in this scenario.

 Rx Channels receiving data from the AI Engine work as follows:

 1. Each channel starts a countdown based on its 'delay' parameter.
 This allows Rx channels to start receiving data from the AIE at different time points.
 2. Once the countdown reaches 0, each channel starts receiving an user-defined quantity of data from the AIE through PLIOs and stores it in its local URAM buffer.
-Each channel can repeat this step based on an user-specified number of replays.
-Or in performance testing mode (only supported on VCK190), a pre-defined length of data will be received from the AIE and dropped by the PL data mover to ensure the whole system won't be stalled.
+Each channel can repeat this step based on an user-specified number of replays, or in another way which is only supported on VCK190, a pre-defined length of data will be received from the AIE and dropped by the PL data mover to ensure the whole system won't be stalled.
 3. After all output channels have finished receiving data from the AIE, they move the output data out from the URAM buffers to DDR.
-4. Each channel reports the latency (cycle count) between when it receives the first data and when it receives the last data to the AIE.
-Performance number is not reported on functional testing mode that is only supported on VCK190.
+4. Each channel reports the latency (cycle count) between the time it receives the first data and the time it receives the last data from the AIE.
+Performance number is not reported on functional testing mode which is only supported on VCK190.

 * **Functional Testing Mode (VCK190 only)**

 Tx channels sending data directly from the DDR to the AIE PLIOs and RX channels receiving data directly from AIE PLIOs to the DDR.
-As the memory controller on DDR cannot work at II = 1 @ 312.5MHz, the performance in this mode cannot be taken into consideration.
+As the memory controller on DDR cannot work on initiation interval (II) = 1 @ 312.5MHz, the performance in this mode cannot be taken into consideration.
 The software API warns out the invalidity of the performance numbers automatically.

-* **Performance Testing Mode (VCK190 only)**

-In this mode, the only difference comparing with the case that the data can be preloaded to URAM is whether a sequence of random numbers is concatenated to the data header pre-stored in the URAM then send to the AIE or not, and from the receving side, the data overflows to the URAM buffer will be automatically dropped.
-Therefore, the results correctness is not guaranteed in this mode.

 .. _plio_placement: